 It’s the holiday season!
 Whether you celebrate winter solstice, Christmas, Hanukkah, Kwanzaa, the end of the year, Ōmisoka, or nothing in particular, it’s a great time to get together at work.
-Winter can get dreary with some people suffering with seasonal depression and having to stay indoors more.
-It’s the perfect time to boost morale by throwing a party and getting in the giving spirit.
+Winter can get dreary—it’s the perfect time to boost morale by throwing a party and getting in the giving spirit.

 In addition to party ideas, we have an array of digital assets from emails to graphics to help fill your employees with holiday cheer!
 Now let’s party…

 Make someone else’s Christmas dreams come true.
 “Adopt” a family, or several depending on the size of your company, and get them the things they need to have a Merry Christmas.
 You can deliver the items as a group and either sing carols or leave them anonymously, because, you know, they’re from “Santa.”